TikhonJelvis/website/drafts/Lazy-Dynamic-Programming/index.md

 ## Lazy Arrays

 Dynamic programming algorithms tend to have a very specific memoization style---sub-problems are put into an array and the inputs to the algorithm are transformed into array indices.
 These algorithms are often presented in a distinctly imperative fashion: you initialize a large array with some empty value and then manually update it as you go along.
 You have to do some explicit bookkeeping at each step to save your result and there is nothing preventing you from accidentally reading in part of the array you haven't set yet.

 This imperative-style updating is awkward to represent in Haskell.
-We could do it by either passing around an immutable array as an argument or using a mutable array internally, but both of these options are unpleasant to use and the former is not very efficient.
+We could do it by either passing around an immutable array as an argument or using a [mutable array][st-array] internally, but both of these options are unpleasant to use and the former is not very efficient.

 Instead of replicating the imperative approach directly, we're going to take advantage of Haskell's laziness to define an array *that depends on itself*.
-The trick is to have the recursive call in the function to index into the array, and each array cell contain a call back to the function.
-This way, the logic of calculating each value once and then caching it is handled behind the scenes by Haskell's evaluation strategy.
+The trick is to have every recursive call in the function index into the array and each array cell call back into the function.
+This way, the logic of calculating each value once and then caching it is handled behind the scenes by Haskell's runtime system.
 We compute the subproblems at most once in the order that we need and the array is always used *as if* it was fully filled out: we can never accidentally forget to save a result or access the array before that result has been calculated.

 At its heart, this is the same idea as having a `fibs` list that depends on itself, just with an array instead of a list.
-An array just fits many dynamic programming problems better than a list or some other data structure.
+Arrays fit many dynamic programming problems better than lists or other data structures.

 We can rewrite our `fib` function to use this style of memoization.
-Note that this approach is actually strictly *worse* for Fibonacci numbers; this is just to illustrate how it works.
+Note that this approach is actually strictly *worse* for Fibonacci numbers; this is just an illustration of how it works.

 ```haskell
 fib' max = go max